-On the surface, the main idea of the Kinobody programs is dead simple – to get a strong and aesthetically-looking body like you see main character / important characters have in popular Hollywood movies.
+On the surface, the main idea of the Kinobody programs is dead simple – to get a strong and aesthetically-looking body like you see main characters have in popular Hollywood movies.

 Just think of any cool movie about superheroes or secret agents and you get the idea.

-However, the message that is sometimes overlooked is that the pursuit of becoming lean and muscular – or just looking great naked – is much more about becoming confident in yourself and seeing yourself as the superhero in your own life journey, and eat and do what you want to, not spending long hours in the gym or eat prepacked meals from a Tupperware box.
+However, the message that is sometimes overlooked is that the pursuit of becoming lean and muscular – or just looking great naked – is much more about becoming confident in yourself and seeing yourself as the hero in your own life journey.
+This is all done without too many diet restrictions or spending long hours in the gym.

 Because of that, all the Kinobody programs take a minimalistic approach to training and nutrition.
-This is done by combining intermittent fasting and only working out three times per week with the main focus on lifting heavy with few reps and exercises (low volume).
-Each session taking somewhere around 45 minutes – 1 hour and 15 minutes to complete.
+This is done by combining intermittent fasting and only working out three times per week.
+The main focus is on lifting heavy with few reps and exercises (low volume) and each session should take somewhere around 45 minutes – 1 hour and 15 minutes to complete.

 You can read more about “volume” and other weight training concepts in my beginner’s guide here.

-This is not just some weak marketing fluff Greg uses to sell his programs, but it is actually a reflection of his own fitness journey.
+This is not just some “marketing fluff” Greg uses to sell his programs, but it is actually a reflection of his own fitness journey.